EXPERT INSIGHTS

 LEGO enthusiasts, known as AFOLs (Adult Fans of LEGO), have a passionate brand community with a Reddit group of 28,000 members.
 They share their creative builds on platforms like Instagram and connect through fan conventions and online forums to discuss their love for LEGO bricks and sets.
 A quick search on TikTok for LEGO content yields a multitude of user-generated content.

 LEGO also has a forum for members of its brand community to share their ideas for future LEGO products, where other members can support each other’s ideas and send them to LEGO for consideration.
+This collaborative platform not only fosters innovation but also strengthens the bond among fans by allowing them to actively participate in shaping the brand’s future.
+Additionally, LEGO frequently highlights fan creations in their official communications, further validating and celebrating the contributions of their community members, making AFOLs feel valued and connected to the brand.

 5. Airbnb